Sawgrass Recreation Park

 This project initiated to monitor biological assemblages across a nutrient gradient in the Florida Everglades to support regulatory efforts to define a numeric water quality criterion for phosphorus.
 The goal is the protection of natural populations of aquatic flora and fauna in the Everglades Protection Area.

-Fishing the Everglades offers an ecosystem quite like any other.
-People from all over the world travel here to experience some of the most exciting,...
+Fishing the Florida Everglades offers an ecosystem quite like any other.
+People from all over the world travel here to experience some of the most exciting, thrilling, and mind-boggling...

 Everglades Outdoor Fishing Charters It is hard to put into words what it is like to explore the Florida Everglades.
 As you pull away from the city and drive to your meeting location, you...